Africa Young Innovators for Health Award

 The Women Innovators Incubator

-Only one fifth of applications to take part in the Africa Young Innovators for Health Award came from women.
-Reacting to this, IFPMA and Speak Up Africa launched the Women Innovators Incubator program as part of the Award.
+Only one fifth of applications to take part in the Africa Young Innovators for Health Award came from women in the first edition.
+Reacting to this, IFPMA and Speak Up Africa launched the Women Innovators Incubator program as part of the 2021 Award.

 It aims to overcome the extra challenges women face when it comes to taking their business ideas from concept to reality.